matloff/TidyverseSkeptic/README.md

 Science Departments have shifted away from teaching their introductory programming courses using functional programming paradigm to the more traditional Python, as they deem FP to be more abstract and challenging.
-It would then seem that using FP to each non-programmers learning R is even more unwise.
+It would then seem that using FP to teach non-programmers learning R is even more unwise.

 Similarly, it is bad pedagogy to force students to learn tibbles, a